How to Mount an NFS Share in Linux

 “Server not responding” or connection timeout

 Check network connectivity using ping and traceroute .
-Ensure firewall rules allow traffic on ports 111 and 2049.
+NFSv4 normally uses TCP port 2049.
+NFSv3 also relies on rpcbind, mountd, and other RPC services that may use additional ports, so configure fixed service ports on the server before adding firewall rules.
 If the NFS version is mismatched, specify vers=3 or vers=4 explicitly in the mount options.

 System halts at boot when NFS server is unavailable

-Add nofail and _netdev to the fstab options. nofail prevents a boot failure if the share cannot be reached, and _netdev ensures the mount waits for the network to be ready.
+Add nofail and x-systemd.automount to the fstab options. nofail lets boot continue if the share cannot be mounted, while x-systemd.automount delays the connection until you access the mount point.

 FAQ